UTEP-CS-1/website/staging_labs/9/spec.md

 ### 1) rowSum

 Think of this method as adding up the values in a scorecard.
 Every row is a player/team and every column is an event.
+This method will go through each row and add up all the elements as it traverses.
+When it's at the end of the row, add the sum to an array.
+This array should be created at the beginning of the method.

 - Input: a 2D array (`int[][]`).
 - Output: a **new** 1D array (`int[]`) where each value is the total sum of the corresponding row in the 2D array.